-If your premium type is stepped, your premium for the reinstated Critical Illness Cover will be based on your age at the time of the reinstatement.
+If your premium type is variable age-stepped, your premium for the reinstated Critical Illness Cover will be based on your age at the time of the reinstatement.

-If your premium type is level, your premium for the reinstated Critical Illness Cover will be based on your age at your cover start date.
+If your premium type is variable, your premium for the reinstated Critical Illness Cover will be based on your age at your cover start date.